Draeken/articles/js/04BuildOurOwnUILibReact/design-system.md

 Each component should have a "way of displaying itself" depending on available size. eg: icon, icon/illustration + text, text, actual component.

+Layout engine give more space to components with a higher "comfort factor".
+Focused components have a higher factor than previous context.

 # Navigation
 Click on desktop should behave like touch on mobile.